DeclarativeHub/ReactiveKit/README.md

 As you can see, `DisposeBagProvider` inherits `Deallocatable` and implements it by taking the deallocated signal from the bag.
 So all that you need to do is provide a `bag` property on your type.

-`BindingExecutionContextProvider` protocol provides the execution context in which the object should be updated.
+The `BindingExecutionContextProvider` protocol provides the execution context in which the object should be updated.
 Execution context is just a wrapper over a dispatch queue or a thread.
 You can see how it is implemented [here](https://github.com/DeclarativeHub/ReactiveKit/blob/master/Sources/ExecutionContext.swift).

 ```swift
 public protocol BindingExecutionContextProvider {